All live classes on Outschool take place through Zoom, a video chat platform. This article covers the most useful features and recommended settings.

 Avoiding background noise

 Make sure that everyone stays muted when not speaking.
 Students are able to mute themselves in the same way that you mute yourself, but as the host you also have the ability to mute all participants.
 If a student forgets to mute themself or is too young to do so, you can mute them by hovering over their video feed in gallery mode.
 You’ll see a blue mute button there.
-You’ll also be able to unmute the student from the same location.

 Zoom offers a way for students to digitally raise their hands.
 Students can click the ‘Participants ‘button (same location as your Manage Participants) to expand the participants panel.
 At the bottom of this panel, there’s a button called “raise hand.”
 Students can use that button to get your attention while muted; this works particularly well for large sections.
 You'll see the option to lower a student's hand when you hover over their video feed in gallery mode.